yusufokunlola/data-crafters/README.md

 Follow these steps to use the app:

-1. Clone the GitHub repository to your local machine.
+1. Clone the GitHub repository on your local machine.

 ```bash
 git clone https://github.com/yusufokunlola/data-crafters.git